Optimizing Oracle Portal Packages for Intranets

 Information portals based upon the Oracle Portal product hold tremendous promise for data publication.
 In developing portals, a common methodology for implementing the provider and portlet packages involves creating separate PL/SQL packages for each individual portlet.
 While that approach is ideal for publishing individual portlets to the developer community, it creates severe maintenance problems for organizations using Portal for intranet development involving dozens, and perhaps hundreds, of custom portlets.
-We'll discuss a way to simplify the structure of portlet libraries in Portal packages.
+I'll discuss a way to simplify the structure of portlet libraries in Portal packages.

 The Power of Portals